IMICSLab/Brain_MRI_Vector_Quantization/README.md

-# Code for the paper - Unconditional generation of 3D Brain Tumor Regions in MRI using VQGAN and Transformer
+# Code for the paper - Generating 3D Brain Tumor Regions in MRI using Vector-Quantization Generative Adversarial Networks

 [Paper link](https://arxiv.org/abs/2310.01251), under revision at Computers in Biology and Medicine